github-pfeifer-syscon-de/genericImg/README.md

-replace "#include <format>" with "#include <fmt/format.h>" replace "std::format" with fmt::format (include "formatter" in replace as well) replace "fmt::format_context" with "fmt::format_context" the replacements are needed for all depending projects, so you are really better of with gcc 13
+replace "#include <format>" with "#include <fmt/format.h>" replace "std::format" with fmt::format (include "formatter" in replace as well) replace "fmt::format_context" with "fmt::format_context" the replacements are needed for all depending projects, so you are really better off with gcc 13.

 ## Any Linux